Morphological Symmetries in Robotics: Applications of morphological symmetries

-As detailed in \cref{sec:joint_space_basis_harmonic_motions}, the joint-space dynamics of a robotic system with morphological symmetries can be decomposed into a superposition of lower-dimensional \gls{ncm}.
-This decomposition is done by applying an invertible change of basis $\mT$ to $\confSpaceJS$, as referenced in \cref{eq:decomp_joint_space_rep,fig:solo_decomposition_harmonic_states}.
-The invertibility of $\mT$ allows for seamless transitions between the isotypic and the canonical basis, where each dimension represents the position of a single \gls{dof}.
-Certain operations, such as mass matrix inversion and control policy optimization, can benefit from being performed in the isotypic basis.
+As detailed in \cref{sec:joint_space_basis_harmonic_motions}, the joint space dynamics of a robotic system with morphological symmetries can be decomposed into a superposition of $\isoCompNum$ lower-dimensional dynamics evolving in a \gls{ncm}.
+This decomposition is exposed after applying a change of basis $\mT$ to $\confSpaceJS$, mapping from a canonical basis to the isotypic basis, as referenced in \cref{eq:decomp_joint_space_rep} and depicted in \cref{fig:solo_decomposition_harmonic_states}.

-The block-diagonal structure of the joint-space generalized mass matrix suggests that its inversion, required to compute the system's inverse dynamics, can be decomposed into the (potentially parallel) inversion of $\isoCompNum$ lower-dimensional mass matrices per isotypic subspace (refer to \cref{eq:joint_space_mass_matrix_decomposition}).
-This results in a gain in computational complexity \citep{eves1980elementary,mastalli-invdynmpc}.
-This technique bears similarity with methods exploiting the sparsity of the mass matrix induced by the kinematic structure \citep{featherstone-rbdbook,carpentier2021proximal}.
+This decomposition of the dynamics enables the translation of the problems of modeling and control of robotic systems with $\nj$ \gls{dof}, to the modeling and control of $\isoCompNum$ subsystems with $n_{\isoCompIdx,j} \leq \nj$ \gls{dof} each.
+This structure can be leveraged to mitigate the state dimension cubic computational complexity, $O(\nj^3)$, of trajectory optimization and optimal estimation algorithms \citep{amatucci2024accelerating,alessandri2003ddpestimation}.